-Note the symbols circled in red.8 They are on land owned by Christian Gerhard.
+Note the symbols circled in red.8 They are on land owned by Christian Gerhardt.

 Knowing as we now do that Florentine (Althaus) Riedesel had a sister in Crawford County removes the mystery as to why the Riedesel family landed there.
-The move actually began in 1844 when son J. Ludwig Riedesel and his cousin, Ludwig Dürr (see above) made the trip together.
-The rest of the family-including Catherine Schneider, the fiancée of J. Ludwig, and almost certainly Elisabeth Gertraud Althaus, mother of Ludwig Dürr-arrived in 1845.9
+The move actually began in 1844 when son J. Ludwig Riedesel, his cousin, Ludwig Dürr (see above) and Dürr's mother made the trip together.
+The rest of the family-including Catherine Schneider, the fiancée of J. Ludwig-arrived in 1845.9